-[x] Yes, if so which funding source(s) were used? [x] CCDF quality funds [] Non-CCDF funds [] CARES funds [] CRRSA Funds [] ARP Supplemental Discretionary [] ARP Stabilization 10% set aside [] Unable to report.
-Indicate reason: [ ] No 7.3 Health and Safety Standards Coaching and Technical Assistance 7.3.1 Coaching or technical assistance on health and safety standards as a result of inspection: How many child care programs received coaching or technical assistance to improve the understanding and adherence to CCDF health and safety standards as a result of an inspection or violation during October 1, 2022, to September 30, 2023?
-The department would need time to request a system report of all of the programs that had non compliances in health and safety standards during the FFY23 in order to be able to report the number of programs that received coaching or technical assistance.
-7.3.2 Spending - Coaching or technical assistance on health and safety standards as result of inspection: Were funds from any sources (e.g., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, or ARP Stabilization 10% set-aside) spent to support this activity? [x] Yes, if so which funding source(s) were used? [x] CCDF quality funds [] Non-CCDF funds [] CARES funds [] CRRSA Funds [] ARP Supplemental Discretionary [] ARP Stabilization 10% set-aside [] Unable to report.
-Indicate reason: [ ] No
+support this activity:

+[x] Yes, if so which funding source(s) were used?

+[x] CCDF quality funds

+[x] Non-CCDF funds

+[] CARES funds

+[] CRRSA Funds

+[] ARP Supplemental Discretionary

+[] ARP Stabilization 10% set aside

+[] Unable to report.
+Indicate reason:

+] No

+7.3 Health and Safety Standards Coaching and Technical Assistance

+7.3.1 Coaching or technical assistance on health and safety standards as a result of inspection:

+How many child care programs received coaching or technical assistance to improve their understanding and adherence to CCDF health and safety standards as a result of an inspection or violation during October 1, 2023 to September 30, 2024?
+0 - FFY 2025, the Department adopted licensing administrative rules which included CCDF health and safety standards.

+7.3.2 Spending - Coaching or technical assistance on health and safety standards as a result of inspection:

+Were funds from any sources (e.g., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, or ARP Stabilization 10% set-aside) spent to support this activity?

+Yes, if so which funding source(s) were used?

+[] CCDF quality funds

+[] Non-CCDF funds

+[] CARES funds

+[] CRRSA Funds

+[] ARP Supplemental Discretionary

+[] ARP Stabilization 10% set-aside

+[] Unable to report.
+Indicate reason: